 Does an abortion have to be provided by a licensed physician in my state?

-Yes: For the first trimester, the physician has to be licensed by the Board of Medicine or licensed by the Boards of Medicine and Nursing as a nursing practitioner who is within the scope of practice.
+No: For the first trimester, any physician licensed by the Board of Medicine to practice medicine and surgery, or any person jointly licensed by the Boards of Medicine and Nursing as a nurse practitioner and acting within the scope of practice, may perform an abortion.
+S.B.
+975, 183rd Legis., Reg.
+Sess.
 (Va.
-Code §18.2-72)
+2023).

-For the second trimester and after, the physician has to be licensed by the Board of Medicine and the procedure has to be performed at a licensed hospital (Va.
-Code §18.2-73).
+For the third trimester, an abortion may only be performed by a physician licensed by the Board of Medicine and the procedure has to be performed at a licensed hospital.
+Va.
+Code §18.2-74.

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?

 Yes: Written consent is required by the woman, or if the woman is incapacitated, then consent must be given by someone authorized and competent.
+S.B.
+975, 183rd Legis., Reg.
+Sess.
 (Va.
-Code §18.2-76)
+2023).

 Does my state place any waiting requirement on abortion so that a mother has more time to decide?